Sylvester domains and pro-$p$ groups: Homological finiteness properties

 We want to apply Theorem~\ref{thm-jaikin-criterion-universality} to the embedding \(S \to\mathcal Q \) constructed throughout Section~\ref{sec:group-embeddings}.
 The condition (2) was shown in Corollary~\ref{cor:condition2}, so it only remains to show that Since \(\mathcal{Q}\) is flat as a \(\bbd\)-module (\cite[Prop.
 2.1.16]{robson_noncommutative_2001}), if \(P_* \to\mathcal \mathcal{Q} \) is a projective resolution of \(\mathcal{Q}\) over \(S\) we have the isomorphisms:

 Hence, if \(\Tor_i^S(\bbd,\mathcal{Q})\) vanishes, then so does \(\Tor_i^S(\mathcal{Q},\mathcal{Q})\).
 The same reasoning, now applied to the right factor, gives us

 Hence, because the \(\Tor\) functor commutes with direct limits, it suffices to show that for every finitely generated right and left \(S\)-submodules \(M\) and \(N\) of \(\bbd\), one has \(\Tor_1^S(M,N) = 0\).
 Note that \(\Gr M\) and \(\Gr N\) are \(\Gr S\)-submodules of \(\Gr \bbd\) in the filtration induced by the powers of the ideal \(J\) generated by \(t\) and \(s\).
 The short exact sequence induces the long exact sequence on the \(\Tor\) groups.
-Since by Corollary~\ref{cor:graded-tor-vanishing} the module \(\Gr N\) has projective dimension at most \(1\) and \(\Tor_1^{\Gr S}(\Gr \bbd, \Gr N) = 0\), we get We have shown in Proposition~\ref{prop:mainbound} that \(M\) is of type \(FP_\infty\).
-Since \(N\) is bounded, the claim now follows from Theorem~\ref{thm:andrei410}. \end{proof}
+Since by Corollary~\ref{cor:graded-tor-vanishing} the module \(\Gr N\) has projective dimension at most \(1\) and \(\Tor_1^{\Gr S}(\Gr \bbd, \Gr N) = 0\), we get We have shown in Proposition~\ref{prop:mainbound} that \(M\) is of type \(FP_\infty\): given a presentation with \(n\) minimal we have that \(K\) is finitely generated and thus profinite as \(\Tor_1^S(M,\F_p) = \Tor_0^S(K,\F_p)\) is finite, an argument we can now repeat with \(M\) replaced by \(K\).
+Moreover, the vanishing of shows that it is projective by \cite[Lem.
+2.1(ii) and Prop.
+3.1]{brumerPseudocompactAlgebrasProfinite1966} and hence free.
+Since \(S\) is bounded and \(N\) is finitely generated, it is also bounded, and thus the claim now follows from Theorem~\ref{thm:andrei410}. \end{proof}